Blog

 Why do most strategic initiatives fail to meet their objectives?
 It’s rarely because the strategy was wrong.
 Most leadership teams can craft solid strategies.
 The breakdown happens in execution, where good plans meet organizational reality and often lose.
 Diagnosing Bottlenecks Even carefully crafted plans can run into invisible barriers.
 Teams stall, deliverables drift, and no

-What Is NPS and Should You Use It?
+What Is NPS and How to Use It Effectively

 NPS, or Net Promoter Score, is one of the simplest and most effective ways to measure customer loyalty.
 Most businesses should use it, but they must be prepared to act on what they learn.
-The methodology has become ubiquitous because it converts customer sentiment into a single, trackable number that correlates with revenue growth and
+The methodology, developed by Fred Reichheld and introduced in his 2003 Harvard Business Review article, became ubiquitous because it distills customer